On Arbitrary Predictions from Equally Valid Models: Methods

-All models were trained with a batch size of 64 using the AdamW optimizer \cite{loshchilov2017decoupled}, with exponential decay rates of 0.9 and 0.999 for the first and second-moment estimates, respectively.
-To select the initial learning rate, we performed a sweep over {0.01, 0.001, 0.0001} with a fixed random seed (seed = 0); the best-performing learning rate was used in all subsequent experiments without further tuning.
+We evaluated four model architectures ConvNeXt \cite{liu2022convnet}, EfficientNet\cite{tan2019efficientnet} (variants B0 and B4 in subsection~\ref{subsec:acc-and-mult}; B2 for all others), GC ViT \cite{hatamizadeh2023global}, and ResNet50 \cite{he2016deep}, all pretrained on ImageNet \cite{deng2009imagenet}.
+To differ random weight initialization, we replaced the final classification layer with a randomly initialized dense layer matching the number of classes in the respective dataset, using a Glorot uniform initializer \cite{glorot2010understanding}.
+All training was conducted under deterministic conditions with fixed random seeds.
+Within each dataset/architecture combination, variation across models (i.e., the Rashomon set exploration) was induced solely by varying the random seed, which determined the initial weights of the final classification layer via the Glorot uniform initializer.
+All other factors were fixed to ensure reproducibility.
+Models were trained with a batch size of 64 using the AdamW optimizer \cite{loshchilov2017decoupled}, with exponential decay rates of 0.9 and 0.999 for the first and second-moment estimates, respectively.
+To select the initial learning rate, we performed a sweep over three learning rates, namely {0.01, 0.001, and 0.0001}, with a fixed random seed (seed = 0); the best-performing learning rate was used in all subsequent experiments without further tuning.
 We employed a cosine decay learning rate schedule \cite{loshchilov2016sgdr}.
-For X-ray, the decay steps equaled the total number of training iterations (epochs $\times$ steps per epoch), while for all other datasets, the decay steps matched the number of epochs.
+For the X-ray dataset, the decay steps equaled the total number of training iterations (epochs $\times$ steps per epoch), while for all other datasets, the decay steps matched the number of epochs.
 We trained for a fixed number of epochs without early stopping, with the number of epochs depending on the dataset: 15 epochs for Breast Ultrasound, five epochs for Blood Cell, OCT Scan, and Abdominal CT, and one for X-ray.
-We used binary cross-entropy loss for X-ray and sparse categorical cross-entropy for all other datasets.

-For the multi-label X-ray dataset, performance was evaluated using the mean ROC-AUC across the five target classes.
-ROC-AUC was computed separately for each of the five target classes and then averaged.
-For all other datasets, classification accuracy served as the primary performance metric. \autoref{tab:performance} reports both the performance of the initial model and the mean performance across the 50 models from the empirical Rashomon set.
+We used sparse categorical cross-entropy for all other datasets.
+Classification accuracy served as the primary performance metric.
+Table~\ref{app-tab:performance} reports both the performance of the initial model and the mean performance across the 50 models from the empirical Rashomon set.
+Across datasets, our models perform competitively and often surpass reported benchmarks.
+All models and training procedures were implemented using Keras 3.8.
+We used different GPUs for different dataset/architecture combinations; however, all model instances within one empirical Rashomon set, i.e. dataset/architecture combination, were trained on the same GPU to ensure consistency.